-Colin started racing triathlons in 2005 while training for his senior year high school cross country season.
+Colin started racing triathlons in 2005 while running cross country in high school.
 After another injury plagued cross country and track season, Colin continued to race triathlons as a way to stay in shape and fulfill his competitive drive.
 Colin attended the University of Dayton for his undergrad education where he helped start the University of Dayton Triathlon Club.
 Colin joined the University Swim club/Dayton Area Sharks masters swim club his his freshman year and saw drastic improvements in his swimming abilities over the four years with the club.
-After finishing his degree at the University of Dayton, Colin headed to Tallahassee, FL to continue his education at Florida State University (and escape the cold Midwest winters) to study sports nutrition.
+After finishing his degree at the University of Dayton, Colin headed to Tallahassee, FL to continue his education at Florida State University (and escape the cold Midwest winters!) to study sports nutrition.
 Colin raced with the Florida State University “Tri-Noles” for 2 years and finished 7th overall at the highly competitive USAT Collegiate Nationals race in 2012.
 Upon completion of his Master’s degree, Colin moved to Louisville, KY while he completed his dietetic internship through Western Kentucky University and has been living in Cincinnati, OH since 2013 working as a Registered Dietitian/Nutritionist and Personal Trainer.

-Shout out to: All of my former coaches who have helped me get to where I am today especially Neil Duncan (my high school cross country coach), Cody Rasmussen (masters swim coach), and Tim Edwards (2011 Tri coach), and Alex McDonald, my FFT coach the past 3 years, as well as my family and girlfriend who continue to support me in all that I do
+Shout out to: All of my former coaches who have helped me get to where I am today especially Neil Duncan (my high school cross country coach), Cody Rasmussen (masters swim coach), Tim Edwards (2011 Tri coach), and Alex McDonald, my FFT coach the past 3 years, as well as my family and fiancé who continue to support me in all that I do!

 Hobbies: Food/cooking/nutrition, yoga, skiing, playing cards/games with my family/friends